 When William Smith was born in 1769, people still puzzled over exactly what fossils were.
 By the time he died, scientists not only knew what fossils were, but — thanks to his efforts — knew how to use them to discern when the rocks beneath their feet had been deposited.

 Smith was, at various times, a yeoman, a land surveyor, a mineral surveyor and civil engineer.
 He had humble origins that limited his opportunities for much of his life.
 After his father died, he went to live on his uncle's farm where he became fascinated by fossil sea urchins used as pound weights for butter scales, and by the diminutive brachiopods he and his friends used as marbles.
 The charm fossils held for Smith might have ended there, but when he came of age, England was busily digging for coal, and digging canals to transport it.
 These activities revealed rock layers that would otherwise be hidden from view, and Smith was lucky enough to be involved in both.
 Working in a coal mine, Smith learned to see fossils not just as pretty objects, but as something much more scientifically valuable.
-Rock layers, he discovered, often had characteristic fossils not repeated in other layers.
-What's more, the fossil-bearing layers followed a consistent, even predictable sequence.
+Science historian John Henry notes that Smith "saw that fossils that looked broadly similar were actually slightly different, depending on which rock strata they were in."
+What's more, the fossil-bearing rock layers followed a consistent, even predictable sequence.
 Just like coal mine shafts, canal branches running through neighboring valleys passed through similar fossil sequences.
 Smith's varied abilities as a freelancer enabled him to travel throughout England and confirm his theory.

 In 1798 a map of soil and vegetation types gave him the ingenious idea to make a map of rock formations based on fossils.
 In 1799, he produced a map of the Bath vicinity, where he lived some of the time.
 The same year, Smith and two friends — the Reverends Joseph Townsend and Benjamin Richardson — spent an evening naming more than 20 layers of rock strata in the same area.
 While giving the rock layers colorful names such as Forest Marble and Ditto White, the trio made a remarkable discovery.
 At the junction between two rock layers named Millstone and Pennant Street, they noticed a distinctive turnover in fossil types.
 They observed, "Beneath this bed no fossil, shells, or animal remains are found; above it no vegetable impressions."
 Today, this boundary marks a recognized geologic boundary.
 The rocks below with "vegetable impressions" belong to the Carboniferous.
 The layer above belongs to the Permian and Triassic.
 (The boundary between the Permian and Triassic marks the most catastrophic extinction identifiable in the fossil record.)